RAND Forecasting

 Recent trends from the Kiel Institute Ukraine Support Tracker show that since the Trump administration took office in early 2025, U.S. aid to Ukraine has come to a relative standstill while European support has remained consistent, widening the gap in total allocations.

-This question will be resolved using data from the Kiel Institute for the World Economy's Ukraine Support Tracker, and will include all aid allocated from 24 January 2022 through 31 December 2025.
+Resolution Criteria: This question will be resolved using data from the Kiel Institute for the World Economy's Ukraine Support Tracker, and will include all aid allocated from 24 January 2022 through 31 December 2025.

 The amount of military aid allocated to Ukraine from Europe and the United States can be found in the Excel spreadsheet containing the Ukraine Support Tracker Data Set.
 In the Excel sheet, the tab “Aggregates by Country Group” shows the total military aid allocated to Ukraine in billions of euros.
 The values in rows for “Geographic Europe” and “United States” and the column “Military allocated” will be used to determine the level of aid allocated to Ukraine by European countries (Cell I35 in the version published in April 2025) and the United States (Cell I21).